 Salamba Sarvangasana is also known to help balance hormones, stimulating the thyroid and hypothalamus glands, as well as the prostate glands (that I can definitely feel.
 Not.).

 Like other inversions, Salamba Sarvangasana brings a lot of benefits by liberating us from the strong pull of gravity.

 “After years of combating gravity, all the organs, especially the heart and the rest of the circulatory system, grow sluggish, which results in less nourishment to our cells and leaves us vulnerable to heart disease, fatty deposits in the blood vessels, varicose veins, and other effects of aging.” – Barbara Benagh

 Inversions are great for abdominal organs, improving digestion and reducing constipation by inverting the gravitational pull on the body.
 They also help to strengthen the heart and respiratory system, reducing the strain on the heart and allowing the blood to circulate more freely, which can help relieve people with respiratory difficulties like asthma, bronchitis and throat ailments and can even help to decrease varicose veins by helping the body drain old blood from the legs and bring new one.

-To practice safely Salamba Sarvangasana, make sure that you are not in your period and that you do not suffer from diarrhea, high blood pressure, cardiovascular disease, detached retina or glaucoma.
-It is also not recommended to practice Shoulderstand if you have any issue relating to your back, such as an hernia, a cervical spondylitis, or slipped discs.
+To practice safely Salamba Sarvangasana, make sure you’re not in your period and that you don’t suffer from diarrhea, high blood pressure, cardiovascular disease, detached retina or glaucoma.
+It’s also not recommended to practice Shoulderstand if you have any issue relating to your back, such as an hernia, a cervical spondylitis, or slipped discs.
 If you suffer from a neck injury, please talk with your teacher (which is hopefully experimented) before attempting to practice Shoulderstand, as he/she will be able to guide you towards a safe practice of the pose.